kevinmeredith/http4s-book/ch3/ch3.md

         - HTTP-403 Forbidden - x-secret header's value was wrong
         - HTTP-500 Something went wrong on server

+Note that Chapter 3's server is entirely separate from Chapter 2's code.

 Consider the following commented code for building the server.

 ```scala